thomaspoignant/go-feature-flag/cmd/lint/README.md

 # GO Feature Flag Lint cli

-The lint command lint tool validates that a flags file can be parsed by GO Feature Flag.
+The lint command line tool validates that a flags file can be parsed by GO Feature Flag.

 ## How to install the cli